webbdata/WebbData.Github.io/files/WorldBank.md

 #### Largest Single Transaction <br>
 ![Max Query](wb_max.png) <br>
 ![Max Results](wb_maxpic.png) <br>
 You'll notice that I didn't actually use a Max function in this query.
 To ensure that I was really seeing the highest result I used the ORDER BY statement and sorted the transactions in descending order.
-SQL will sort results in ascending order by default so I needed to add DESC to get my desired outcome. <br><br>
+SQL will sort results in ascending order by default so I needed to add DESC to get my desired outcome.
+These results were surprising.
+Not only does Ukraine have the highest single transaction, they actually have the highest 13 transactions! <br><br>